 Best for easy drop-down side

-The Chicco Next2Me Magic is the latest update on the original Next2Me side-sleeping crib that has won fans for its versatility.
+The Chicco Next2Me Magic is the latest update to the original Next2Me side-sleeping crib, which has won fans for its versatility.
 It can be used from birth as a bedside co-sleeper, as a standalone crib or possibly as a travel cot, but at over 13kg it’s not a light carry.

-It is slightly more expensive than some other models, but standout features include a really easy drop-side that can be done one-handed, 11 height levels, a lockable rocking function, 4 tilt options to help reduce reflux, and wheels to make it easy to move around your home.
+It is slightly more expensive than some other models, but standout features include a really easy drop-side that can be operated with one hand, 11 height levels, a lockable rocking function, 4 tilt options to help reduce reflux, and wheels to make it easy to move around your home.

 A large sleeping area means more room for a bigger baby, plus a travel bag is included.

 MFM tester Lucy says: “I found the Chicco Next2Me Magic a breeze to move around and set up, but also substantial and sturdy.
 The clever one-handed drop-down mechanism on the side panel can be used while holding your baby in your arms, which is brilliant.